ctrlmaniac/the-house/README.md

 You can install the game with pip by typing `pip install thehouse`

-or you can download this repository and
+or you can download this repository

 ## Play